Raytwo/ARCropolis/README.md

 A Skyline plugin for replacing arbitrary files in Smash Ultimate with files of arbitrary size.
 Made in equal parts by Raytwo and jam1garner, with lots of help from Shadow as well.

+**Warning:**
-**Warning:** Numshexb files larger than the original currently cause a crash.
+* Numshexb files larger than the original currently cause a crash.
 This is being investigated.
+* Nutexb files smaller than the original decompressed size cause a crash.
+This can't be solved for the time being.

 ### Installation